Visit My Shop

 I created this guide while reading Womancode, and it is somewhat customized to my preferences for food + exercise, but would work for anyone.
 You can download a PDF of this along with a blank one that you can fill out with your own WORK / NUTRITION / WELLNESS preferences for free by clicking here.

-This design is available in my Etsy Shop and has a monthly layout for each month remaining in 2019 along with all of 2020.
-The purchase includes the PDF file, which you can print out, or use on an iPad or Tablet using note-taking apps such as Goodnotes, Notability, Paper, or Procreate.
-You can get 10% off your entire purchase using code HONEY at checkout.
+This design is available free for 2022 and has a monthly layout for each month of 2022.
+The free download includes the PDF file, which you can print out, or use on an iPad or Tablet using note-taking apps such as Goodnotes, Notability, Paper, or Procreate.

 An important thing to note is that hormonal birth control can drastically interrupt and impact your natural cycle.
 So, if you are on birth control you might be reading this and thinking “What is she talking about?!” that’s totally valid, and as I said I didn’t start to experience the phases until at least 6 months off the pill.

 You might also be thinking “I have a regular 9-5 job and there’s no way I can align my work with my cycle, you hippie.”
 Also valid.
 However, while you might not have control over when certain meetings are scheduled or when you have to give that big presentation, paying attention to your cycle might help you focus your energy in the right places, and might also give you some insight when things don’t go well.
 Keep in mind, our mood and energy levels impact a lot more than just our work — I’ve also found tracking phases to be super helpful with my relationship.
 There are weeks where I am more energetic and feel up to those 20 mile bike rides with Josh, and other weeks when I’d love for him to hit the rock climbing gym while I relax in a park with a book.